Helping Injured Pedestrians Find Justice

-In 2013, 501 pedestrians were killed in Florida as a result of motor vehicle collisions.
+In the past decade, Florida has consistently ranked as the deadliest state for pedestrians.
+The rate of pedestrian fatalities is the highest in the nation, and nine of the 20 deadliest cities in the country are in the state.
+Roughly 13 Florida pedestrians a day die as a result of motor vehicle collisions.
 Obviously, considering the size and weight of a motor vehicle versus a pedestrian, the chance of surviving a collision or avoiding serious injury is greatly diminished.

 However, a catch-all provision of Fla.
 Stat. § 316.130 indicates that every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian and give warning when necessary and exercise caution when observing any child or “obviously confused or incapacitated person.”
 At Burnett Law, P.A., our attorneys have experience in reconciling confusing and conflicting laws and arguing those to a judge or a jury.
 Even if the pedestrian is partially at fault, he or she may be able to recover a certain percentage of the damages.

 If you or a loved one has been struck by a motor vehicle, there may be a valid claim against the driver of the motor vehicle.
 Please call the personal injury lawyers at Burnett Law, P.A., for a free consultation: 813.221.5000.
 We’re also available online for your convenience.